 Other Subjects: Depending on the time in the year/term etc, other subjects will be offered in some form as similar as we can to what is being offered in school.
 For the humanities and RE, this may involve research of key objectives being taught in class.
-Language Angels is used (as in school) as an online resource for the teaching of Spanish.
 For more practical subjects, opportunities will be offered to via either online material or through tasks set that may be of a practical nature.